 But while they can be a fun excursion, here are 10 of the top reasons to avoid dollar stores when it comes to shopping for the basics.

-The dollar claim is misleading
+The dollar claim could be misleading

 Those looking to find ways to make extra money may believe hitting up the dollar store is a great way to stock up on supplies, for home or work, at a lower price.
 But the "dollar" claim can actually be misleading.
 Not everything at these discount stores will cost a dollar.